RoadrunnerWMC/RoadrunnerWMC_Levels/2021_09_NSMBW_Level_Contest/code/README.md

 * If using an OS other than Windows, install Wine (since CodeWarrior is an EXE).
 * Clone the Kamek repo in the current directory (so that there's a "Kamek" subdirectory within this one).
 * Apply the PRs listed above if they're not already merged.
-* Obtain CodeWarrior as described in the Kamek documentation, and put it in a "cw" directory of the Kamek repo, which is the convention used by Kamek's included examples.
+* Obtain CodeWarrior as described in the Kamek documentation.
+    * Put it in a "cw" directory of the Kamek repo, which is the convention used by Kamek's included examples.
 * Build Kamek (see its own documentation for details).
+* Build the Kamek loader (again, see its own documentation for details).
+    * "loader.bin" and "loader.xml" should now exist in Kamek's "loader" directory.
-* Open `Kamek/k_stdlib/kamek.h` and comment out these two lines near the bottom:
+* Open "Kamek/k_stdlib/kamek.h" and comment out these two lines near the bottom:

 ```
 #include "base/c_stdlib.h"